In this blog, we are highlighting the top 10 key elements of a marketing plan and how are they beneficial for your business.

 The objective of a business marketing plan is simple - keep the sales funnel full and be in constant connection with your customers.
 However, achieving this requires a proper marketing business plan, one that consists of all the right details.

 If you have already established your business, you would know the market - the sales season, customers, types of vendors and where to find them, and the market size.
-However, it is critical to write this information down in your marketing strategy.
+However, it is critical to write this market research information in your marketing strategy.
 Keeping this data organized in an easy-to-understand format would help you create a benchmark and set your marketing objective around.